TheJessieKirk/jam_sid_meiers_pirates/README.md

 You should have received a copy of the GNU General Public License along with JAM.
 If not, see https://www.gnu.org/licenses/.

 ## Settlement Names
+***A Note on Archaic Spanish**: the names of many 16th-century Spanish cities were originally written in Archaic Spanish (as Old Spanish transitioned to Modern Spanish).
+Archaic (ergo, authentic) spellings have been used when sources are available, but so far this has been done only once with the rendering of "Puerto Bello" as "Portobelo".*

 * Changed **Antigua** to **St. John's**.<br>
 *Antigua* has been the European name for the island since 1493<sup>[[English Wikipedia](https://en.wikipedia.org/wiki/History_of_Antigua_and_Barbuda)]</sup>, but the settlement is called *St. John's*, and has been the island's capital since 1632<sup>[[English Wikipedia](https://en.wikipedia.org/wiki/St._John%27s,_Antigua_and_Barbuda))]</sup>.